WICG/client-hints-infrastructure/README.md

 values such legacy systems receive may result in server bugs.

-While that risk is significantly mitigated by the opt-in mechanisms of Client Hints, other specifications relying on Client Hints should reduce it even further by adding a `Sec-` prefix to Client Hints request header names they pick for their features.
+While that risk is significantly mitigated by the opt-in mechanisms of Client Hints (as those same servers would be opting in to get those headers, we feel it is required to mitigate it even further.
+So, Client Hints request headers should be preceded by `Sec-` prefix.

-Adding a `Sec-` prefix will also enable us to simplify the processing model, as such headers cannot be added by a Service Worker, and potentially enable us to add all such headers to CORS' safe-list, avoiding unwanted preflights for requests with Client Hints.
+Adding a `Sec-` prefix will also enable us to simplify the related Fetch processing model, as such headers cannot be added by a Service Worker, and potentially enable us to add all such headers to CORS' safe-list, avoiding unwanted preflights for requests with Client Hints.

 ## Caching considerations